OrensteinLab/DeepZF/README.md

 # DeepZF
 We present DeepZF, a two-step deep-learning-based pipeline for predicting binding ZFs and their DNA-binding preferences given only the amino acid sequence of a C2H2-ZF protein.
 To the best of our knowledge, we compiled the first in vivo dataset of binding and non-binding ZFs for training the first ZF-binding classifier; BindZFpredictor.
 We took advantage of both in vivo and in vitro datasets to learn the recognition code of ZF-DNA binding through transfer learning.
-Our newly developed model; PWMpredictor is the first to utilize deep learning for the task.
+Our newly developed model, PWMpredictor, is the first to utilize deep learning for the task.

 # BindZFpredictor
 ## Prerequisites
 BindZFpredictor architecture is based on [ProteinBERT](https://github.com/nadavbra/protein_bert) which was implemented using Tensorflow.

-By installing [ProteinBERT](https://github.com/nadavbra/protein_bert) you will get all BindZFpredictor requiremnts:
+By installing [ProteinBERT](https://github.com/nadavbra/protein_bert) you will get all BindZFpredictor requirements:

 ```bash
 pip install protein-bert
 ```
 ## Usage
 ### Training BindZFpredictor
-After installing ProteinBERT you can update finetunning.py as in this git for saving predections.
+After installing ProteinBERT you can update finetunning.py as in this git for saving predictions.

 1.